AestheticVoyager/aesvoy/content/posts/SalientObjectDetection/index.md

 ---
 title: "Salient Object Detection"
-date: 2024-09-24
+date: 2024-09-28
 draft: false
-summary: "Salient object detection (SOD) is a crucial task in computer vision that focuses on identifying and segmenting the most visually distinctive objects or regions within an image."
+summary: "Salient object detection (SOD) is a crucial task in computer vision that focuses on identifying and segmenting the most visually distinctive objects or regions within an image.
+The primary aim of SOD is to mimic human visual attention, allowing algorithms to highlight areas that are likely to attract a viewer's focus."
-tags: ["F3Net", "Code", "CodeBreaking", "Salient Object Detection", "Object Detection", "SDD", "Computer Vision", "Segmenting", "Segmentation", ""]
+tags: ["F3Net", "Code", "CodeBreaking", "Salient Object Detection", "Object Detection", "SDD", "Computer Vision", "Segmenting", "Segmentation", "Salient"]
 ---

 # Salient Object Detection